 With a name like Ciao Bambino, it’s no secret we log many hours sharing not-to-be-missed insider information on family-friendly Italy vacations.
-Families from around the world have been relying on our portfolio of thoroughly vetted Italy family hotels, resorts, and villas for close to 10 years now!
-There are a few Italy family travel tips we share continually with those who use our booking service that help families plan the best trip possible.
+Families from around the world have been relying on our portfolio of thoroughly vetted Italy family hotels, resorts and villas for 20 years now!
+There are a few Italy family travel tips we share continually with those who use our vacation planning service to help families create the best trip possible.

-Saturday-to-Saturday Stay Requirement: The best family-friendly accommodations for a week-long+ stay are either what we call “resorts” on Ciao Bambino (preferred for independent families with apartments/villas in a shared amenity setting) or independent villas (preferred for multi-generational travel).
-Over the summer months in particular, these accommodations are available only for Saturday-to-Saturday stays.
+The best family-friendly accommodations for a weeklong stay or more are either what we call “resorts” on Ciao Bambino (preferred for independent families with apartments/villas in a shared amenity setting) or independent villas (preferred for multigenerational travel).
+Over the summer months in particular, these accommodations are available only for Saturday to Saturday stays.
 Book flights accordingly!
-See Essential Tips for a Farm Stay in Tuscany with kids for more tips and insider information.

-In the most popular 10 to 14 day Italy itinerary with kids, families start in Rome for four nights, spend a week in Tuscany, and then end the trip with two to three nights in Venice.
+In the most popular 10- to 14-day Italy itinerary with kids, families start in Rome for four nights, spend a week in Tuscany and then end the trip with two to three nights in Venice.
 You can reverse this itinerary as well.
 Book flights into Rome and out of Venice or vice versa.
 While there are countless options, we find that Rome and Venice are the best cities to visit in Italy with family, at least for first-time visitors (trust us, there will be return trips!)

-Round Two Italy Holiday Favorites: Other hot spots for family holidays in Italy include Sorrento and the Amalfi Coast, Cinque Terre and the Italian Riviera, Sardinia, and Lake Como.
-For a second holiday in Italy after you covered the must-see destinations, we love Bologna, Puglia, Umbria, and the Dolomites.
+Other hotspots for family holidays in Italy include Sorrento and the Amalfi Coast, Cinque Terre and the Italian Riviera, Sardinia and Lake Como.
+For a second holiday in Italy after you’ve covered the must-see destinations, we love Bologna, Puglia, Umbria and the Dolomites.

-Staying in the Countryside?
-You Need a Car: Although the trains in Italy are a fantastic way to get between the big cities in Italy, the train system is not as efficient for the smaller towns and villages, particularly in the rural interior.
+Although the trains in Italy are a fantastic way to get between the big cities, the transport system is not as efficient for smaller towns and villages, particularly in the rural interior.
 When you stay in the countryside, renting a car is, more often than not, a must.
-See expert Europe car rental tips by Auto Europe for must-read tips.
+Read our top Italian car rental tips.

-Baby and Toddler Travel in Italy is Delightful: Italy is a fantastic place to travel with a baby or toddler as Italians love children and go out of their way to ensure families are comfortable.
+Italy is a fantastic place to travel with a baby or toddler, as Italians love children and go out of their way to ensure families are comfortable.
 Most family hotels and resorts provide cribs (cots) and highchairs.
 Not all independent Italy villa rental agencies, however, provide them.
 Be sure and ask if this is the case for your specific unit ahead of time!

-Growing List of Baby Equipment Rental Agencies in Europe: There’s a growing list of baby equipment rental companies providing everything from car seats to strollers across Europe, much more so than when I started Ciao Bambino in 2004.
-Be sure and Google if you can rent instead of carry items to lighten your travel load.
+There’s a growing list of baby equipment rental companies providing everything from car seats to strollers across Europe, much more so than when I started Ciao Bambino in 2004.
+Be sure and Google whether you can rent instead of carry items to lighten your travel load.

-Kids’ Menu in Italy Not Needed: We don’t really publish articles about kid-friendly dining in Italy.
-For good reason, there are few restaurants that are NOT kid-friendly in Italy.
-Note, most do not offer children’s menus, but will custom make pastas on request, and of course, pizza is everywhere.
+We don’t publish many articles about kid-friendly dining in Italy — for good reason: there are few restaurants that are NOT kid-friendly.
+Note, most do not offer children’s menus but will custom-make pastas on request, and, of course, pizza is everywhere.

-We Can Help!
-One thing that makes Ciao Bambino different than other family travel blogs is that we are also a service Virtuoso travel agency.
-All we book are families.
-Our Family Vacation Advisors are really good at ensuring hotels provide the best configurations and pricing, and we have an incredible resource list from our own travels, as well as the constant feedback we get from our clients who have kids of all ages.
+One thing that makes Ciao Bambino different from other family travel blogs is that we are also a Virtuoso-affiliated travel agency, with exclusive benefits to pass along to our clients.
+Our Family Vacation Advisors are experts at ensuring that hotels provide the best configurations and pricing, and we have an incredible resource list from our own travels, as well as the constant feedback we get from our clients who have kids of all ages.
 Click here to get started!